 - card payment retries for declined transactions

-Automated billing reduces revenue leakage by ensuring recurring charges are never missed and sent invoices get paid, thanks to dunning management.
+Automated billing reduces revenue leakage by ensuring recurring charges are never missed and sent invoices get paid or can easily be followed up on, thanks to advanced dunning management.

 The process is “always on,” in real-time, so that all hours are business hours for customers.